Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ### State Files
 Another really important thing to understand about Terraform is how it tracks the state of the resources/objects being managed.
 Many declarative style tools like this will do a real-time comparison between the objects defined in code and the deployed objects and then figure out what changes are required.
 But Terraform does not operate in this manner, instead it maintains a State file which keeps track of things.
 See Terraform's overview of [State](https://www.terraform.io/docs/language/state/index.html) and in particular their discussion of why they chose to require a State file in [Purpose of Terraform State](https://www.terraform.io/docs/language/state/purpose.html).

-State files in Terraform introduce a few challenges, the most significant that the State file can get out of sync with the actual deployed objects.
-This will happen if you use a different process/tool than Terraform to update the deployed object (including making manual changes to the deployed object).
+State files in Terraform introduce a few challenges, the most significant is that the State file can get out of sync with the actual deployed objects.
+This will happen if you use a different process/tool than Terraform to update any deployed object (including making manual changes to a deployed object).
 The State file can also get out of sync (or corrupted) when multiple developers/process are trying to access it at the same time.
 See Terraform's [Remote State](https://www.terraform.io/docs/language/state/remote.html) page for recommended solutions, including Terraform Cloud which will be discussed next.

 ### Terraform Cloud
 "Terraform Cloud is HashiCorp’s managed service offering that eliminates the need for unnecessary tooling and documentation to use Terraform in production.
 Provision infrastructure securely and reliably in the cloud with free remote state storage.
 As you scale, add workspaces for better collaboration with your team." (from [Why Terraform Cloud?](https://www.terraform.io/cloud))